adrian77792/Project_3/Project_3/README.md

 - New clients seeking a professional beauty salon offering modern and safe aesthetic treatments.

 - Potential partners and trainees interested in training courses or collaboration in the field of eyelash styling and beauty services.

+### 🧭 User Goals

+- **First-time visitors:**
+Discover the range of beauty services (permanent makeup, eyelash styling, aesthetic treatments), learn about the salon’s expertise, and easily book an appointment online.

+- **Returning clients:**
+Log in to their personal account to check upcoming appointments, view service history, or modify/cancel reservations.

+- **Potential trainees/partners:**
+Explore available training courses, learn about collaboration opportunities, and register interest directly through the platform.

+-**All users:**
+Benefit from a simple, mobile-friendly interface that streamlines booking, account management, and communication with the salon.